raghuveersinghtank/Java-Assignment---Xebia-IT-Architect/README.md

 # Summary
-As requested the use case in the exercise is implemented in a generic way such that discounts can easily be created and applied to bills.
+As requested the use cases in the assignment is implemented in a generic way such that discounts can easily be created and applied to bills.
 The main test cases are in
-[BillTest](https://github.com/raghuveersinghtank/Java-Assignment---Xebia-IT-Architect/blob/master/BillTest.java).
-The discounts in the exercise are created in [DiscountServiceImpl](https://github.com/raghuveersinghtank/Java-Assignment---Xebia-IT-Architect/blob/master/DiscountServiceImplTest.java).
+[BillTest](https://github.com/raghuveersinghtank/Java-Assignment---Xebia-IT-Architect/blob/master/BillTest.java) where explained each test case through comments.
+The discounts in the assignment are created in [DiscountServiceImpl](https://github.com/raghuveersinghtank/Java-Assignment---Xebia-IT-Architect/blob/master/DiscountServiceImplTest.java).
 Below is a summary of my approach, rationale and completed activities.

 # Coding exercise: